 The Efficiency Difference

 Building separate iPhone and Android apps the traditional way means two projects, two codebases, and roughly double everything — timeline, ongoing maintenance, and coordination overhead.
-Cross-platform frameworks now account for a growing share of mobile development worldwide, largely because of this efficiency advantage.
+Cross-platform frameworks like React Native and Flutter close most of that gap by letting a single codebase produce native apps for both platforms.

 What You Actually Get